CogitoNTNU/vicero/README.md

 pip install -e .
 ```
 This installs the current directory as if it was any python library, but with the -e (editable) flag it will keep the installation up-to-date with any edit to the source code.

+# References
+Reinforcement Learning, Sutton and Barto 2018 (in the source abbreviated as S&B18)